AkshayGadekar/bulkExportCSV/README.md

 $bulkExportCSV = \BulkExportCSV::build($query, $resource_namespace);
 ```
-`build` method returns `Illuminate\Bus\Batch` instance of job batching, one can [Inspect Batch](https://laravel.com/docs/8.x/queues#inspecting-batches).
+`build` method returns bulk export configuration used for export CSV, it also gives records_count (total number of records to export), jobs_id (unique ID generated for an export request) and batch_id (batch_id of job batching).
+Once export csv process starts, you will see its entry in `bulk_export_csv` table, that entry will continously update itself until export csv gets completed, cancelled or fails.
+You can use `jobs_id` to get that entry using query, and broadcast the infromation on your frontend.
-Also, package gives bulk export configuration used for export CSV by accessing `bulkExportConfig` on batch instance i.e. `$bulkExportCSV->bulkExportConfig`.
 But, Before exporting into CSV, Make sure to fill up `config/bulkexportcsv.php` correctly which is shown below.

 ### Configuration
 Edit `config/bulkexportcsv.php` to suit your needs.